needle-mirror/com.unity.sentis/Documentation~/understand-sentis-workflow.md

 Follow these steps:

-1. Attach the script to a GameObject in your scene.
+1. Attach the following script to a GameObject in your scene.

+    ```
+    using UnityEngine;
+    using Unity.Sentis;

+    public class ClassifyHandwrittenDigit : MonoBehaviour
+    {
+        public Texture2D inputTexture;
+        public ModelAsset modelAsset;
+        Model runtimeModel;
+        IWorker worker;
+        public float[] results;

+        void Start()
+        {
+            // Create the runtime model
+            runtimeModel = ModelLoader.Load(modelAsset);

+            // Create input data as a tensor
+            Tensor inputTensor = TextureConverter.ToTensor(inputTexture);

+            // Create an engine
+            worker = WorkerFactory.CreateWorker(BackendType.GPUCompute, runtimeModel);

+            // Run the model with the input data
+            worker.Execute(inputTensor);

+            // Get the result
+            TensorFloat outputTensor = worker.PeekOutput() as TensorFloat;

+            // Move the tensor data to the CPU before reading it
+            outputTensor.MakeReadable();

+            results = outputTensor.ToReadOnlyArray();
+        }

+        void OnDisable()
+        {
+            // Tell the GPU we're finished with the memory the engine used
+            worker.Dispose();
+        }
+    }
+    ```

 2. Download a handwriting recognition ONNX model file, for example the [MNIST Handwritten Digit Recognition model](https://github.com/onnx/models/tree/main/vision/classification/mnist) from the ONNX Model Zoo, and drag it into the `Assets` folder of the Project window.
 3. Drag the model asset into the **modelAsset** field in the Inspector window of the GameObject.
 4. Download the `digit.png` image below and drag it into the `Assets` folder of the Project window.